datalad-handbook/book/docs/basics/101-116-sharelocal.rst

-In this scenario multiple people can access the very same files at the same time, often on the same machine (e.g., a shared workstation, or a server that people can "SSH" into).
+In this scenario multiple people can access the very same files at the same time, often on the same machine (e.g., a shared workstation, or a server that people can ":term:`SSH`" into).
 You might think: "What do I need DataLad for, if everyone can already access everything?"
 However, universal, unrestricted access can easily lead to chaos.
 DataLad can help facilitate collaboration without requiring ultimate trust and